 You are encouraged to submit any updated medical evidence to the SSA, although the SSA may also obtain this on their own.
 In general, the SSA will be reviewing the period of 12 months prior to the notice, although the agency can look at evidence from any time after you were initially granted benefits.

 Medical Improvement Review Standard

 Assuming you haven’t returned to work, Social Security will first determine if there has been medical improvement in your condition.
 If the answer is no, the continuing disability review process is complete, and your benefits will not be affected.

 If the answer is yes, the SSA will then decide if the medical improvement affects your ability (or inability) to work.
 If it does not, you will continue to receive benefits.
 But if the SSA comes to the conclusion that your condition has improved to the point where you can return to work, you will be notified that your benefit payments will stop and will be given the chance to appeal the decision.
 How the SSA makes this decision is governed by guidelines that can be confusing; for more information on your chances that the SSA will find you have medically improved, see our article on the medical improvement review standard.

 If the SSA feels that the evidence is insufficient to make a decision, or if there are inconsistencies between what you report and your medical evidence, you could be sent for a “consultative examination,” which is an examination by a doctor that is paid for by the SSA.

-If the SSA finds that you are now able to work, see our article on continuing benefits while you appeal for information on when your disability benefit checks will stop.
+If Social Security decides to terminate your benefits because you are no longer disabled and are able to work, you can appeal the CDR decision.
+See our article on continuing disability benefits while you appeal for information on when your disability benefit checks will stop.